jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/x-1-serving-media.md

 This scans the project's /src/assets/media folder for any .jpg, .png or .webp file and creates an object where each file path is a key.

-The generic `{ default: ImageMetadata }` Tells TypeScript that each module it finds will export a default value matching Astro's ImageMetadata type, so you get full compile-time safety.
+The generic `{ default: ImageMetadata }` tells TypeScript that each module it finds will export a default value matching Astro's ImageMetadata type, so you get full compile-time safety.

-`{ eager: true }` Forces Vite/Astro to import every matched file immediately at build time (not lazily), giving you a ready-to-use map rather than promises.
+`{ eager: true }` forces Vite/Astro to import every matched file immediately at build time (not lazily), giving you a ready-to-use map rather than promises.

 Using an eager glob to pull in metadata for every image does carry a few trade-offs:

-Build-time overhead:
+### Build-time overhead:
 Every matched file is parsed and its metadata bundled at build time, so the more images you have, the longer your build and memory usage will be.

-Runtime performance notes:
+### Runtime performance notes:
 Once the site is built, looking up images[key].default is just a quick object property access – it has virtually zero cost in the browser.
-Your actual image downloads and <Image> processing happen exactly as before.
+Your actual image downloads and `<Image>` processing happen exactly as before.

-Alternatives for scale:
+### Alternatives for scale:
-Switch to non-eager globs (import.meta.glob without eager) so you only load metadata for images you actually reference at runtime.
+Switch to non-eager globs (`import.meta.glob` without eager) so you only load metadata for images you actually reference at runtime.

 Split large asset folders into smaller chunks and import only what each page needs.